MicrosoftDocs/power-automate-docs/articles/getting-started.md

 ## Questions?
 Ideas?
 We're here to help ##

 We're excited to see what you can do with Microsoft Flow, and we want to make sure that you have a great experience.
 Check out the detailed tutorials here for more help, and [join our community](http://go.microsoft.com/fwlink/?LinkID=787467) to ask questions and share your ideas.
 [Contact support](http://go.microsoft.com/fwlink/?LinkID=787479) if you run into any issues.
-Note that Microsoft Flow is currently in preview.